SATANA (.SATANA) ransomware virus – removal and decryption options

 Furthermore, it is stored on remote servers controlled by cyber criminals who threaten to delete it if the payment is not made within seven days.
 Unlike other ransomware, !SATANA! changes computer boot settings, replacing the "Master Boot Record" (information placed at the beginning of the hard drive, which instructs the computer how to boot) with a malicious loader.

 Research results show that !SATANA! has similar characteristics to CryptoLocker, Cerber, Locky, CryptoWall, and many other ransomware-type viruses that also encrypt files and make ransom demands.
-Most use an asymmetric encryption.
-The only difference between them is the size of ransom.
+There are two significant differences between programs of this kind – the cryptographic algorithms they use (symmetric or asymmetric) and the ransom size.

 |Threat Type||Ransomware, Crypto Virus, Files locker|